 Re: GNSO Council Response to the CCWG-Accountability Third Draft Proposal

-Dear Thomas, Leon and Matthieu:
+Dear Thomas, Leon and Mathieu:

 Attached, please find the detailed Response from the GNSO Council to each of the CCWG-Accountability’s Recommendations that were contained in the Third Draft Proposal published for public comment on 30 November 2015.
 On behalf of the GNSO Council and the GNSO community, we hope that the attached document will be helpful to the CCWG-Accountability as it reviews all the community comments it has received, including those from each of its Chartering Organizations, and determines its next steps and timeline.

 These Responses should be read in the wider context of input that the CCWG-ACCT received from all of the GNSO’s various Stakeholder Groups and Constituencies (SGs/Cs) during the short Public Comment period, as well as any late comments submitted after the deadline.
-Our goal in this communication is to draw your and the CCWG’s attention to the following points, which will further explain the GNSO Council’s Response:
+Our goal in this communication is to draw the CCWG’s attention to the following points, which will further explain the GNSO Council’s Response:

 The attachment does not represent the GNSO Council’s approval (or lack thereof) for any of the CCWG-Accountability’s recommendations; rather, it describes the GNSO Council’s comments on – and where applicable, suggested modifications, conditions and qualifications to - those recommendations.
 We confirm that the attachment has been reviewed and approved by the GNSO Council, along with this letter.